Former Students in the HT lab go on to do many new and exciting things. Below are some of the excellent students we have had over the years.

 Matt conducted a project on moth diversity in response to habitat structure and bat density.

 Katie was the lab assistant from February 2017 until July 2019, during which time she coordinated a bee diversity project in the Missouri glades.
-She is beginning her PhD at Penn State in the fall of 2019.
+She began her PhD at Penn State in the fall of 2019.

 Alex graduated from the UIUC School of Integrative Biology in 2016.
 He worked in the lab for two years as a lab/field assistant.
 His senior project examined bee nesting biology and the efficiency of emergence traps.